schuchert/graph_ql_example/README.md

 ### Modifying the Schema

 Update `src/schema.graphql` to add new types, queries, or mutations.
 The schema will be automatically reloaded when using `npm run dev`.

+### Creating New Scripts

+Add new scripts to the `scripts/` directory following the existing pattern.
+All scripts should:
+- Accept command-line arguments for parameters
+- Support `GRAPHQL_URL` environment variable
+- Output JSON formatted results using `python3 -m json.tool`

 ## Development